alexpolt/alexpolt.github.io/src/game-of-life.md

   Got my little hacky WebGL framework working and wrote a [Game of Life][g] shader.
   It uses previous frame as a source to compute current one.
 You can hack on the shader yourself by clicking a "PS" (Pixel Shader) button.
-To start try adjusting the _cell_ variable - it controls the field scale, _fstep_ variable is a frame divider - use it to slow down the processing.
+To start try adjusting the _cell_ variable - it controls the field scale, _fstep_ variable is a frame divider - use it to slow down the processing, then click reload button (or press r key) to apply changes..

 <div class="webgl" webgl_version="1" webgl_div="shader0">